stoyan-stoyanov/vibeflow/README.md

    - Extracts the function's name, signature, and docstring
    - Validates that all parameters have type hints and a docstring is present
    - Sends this information to an AI model to generate an implementation
-   - Executes the generated code in a secure way
+   - Executes the generated code
    - Caches the generated function for future use
    - Returns the generated function